 The future of the industry

 All businesses should be constantly evolving and thinking about how they can provide the best service to their clients; whilst maintaining efficiencies.
-But how does this work in a world of digitalisation, automation, Making Tax Digital, etc?
+But how does this work in a world of digitalisation, automation, AI etc?
 Many commentators are suggesting a fundamental change in our sector over the coming years.

 When considering partnership you need to consider how your practice will cope in this environment.
 As always, change will bring opportunities for those who are prepared, but huge challenges for those that are not.
 The expectation is that many practices simply won’t survive and that there will be significant consolidation in the sector.

-You should also consider the merits of starting your own business.
-Why not put those hours, risk and debt in to creating something of your own?
-Something you can be proud of and can sell in the future.
-Many accountants have set up independent practices over the years as they recognise the potential to build both income and capital value.
+• Start your own firm: Many accountants have set up independent practices over the years as they recognise the potential to build both income and capital value.

 About the author: